What is text neck?

 While they hardly found any differences between neck and back posture and pain, the researchers found that Cluster 3 “had higher odds of depressive symptoms,” which was consistent with a previous research that found teens with slumped postures had higher association with depression and anxiety.
 (8) Although computer and smartphone usage was not much different among the clusters, Cluster 1 are more physically active, which may attribute to a more upright posture.

-They also acknowledged genetics and psychosocial factors that contribute to neck pain, such as the female gender (also acknowledged in the aforementioned Japanese study), depression, stress, and sleep patterns.
+They also acknowledged genetics and psychosocial factors that contribute to neck pain, such as being female, depression, stress, and sleep patterns.

 “This suggests that [neck pain] is associated with changes in pain regulatory mechanisms rather than biomechanics.
 This supports calls to consider and manage [neck pain] from a broader biopsychosocial perspective,” the authors concluded.
 “Despite strong support for the existence of neck posture subgroups, they were not associated with [persistent neck pain], [neck pain] in sitting or headaches in 17-year-olds.
 This raises questions regarding the efficacy of generic postural advice for adolescents with and without [neck pain].”

-There are a few studies out there that conclude forward head posture or text neck is associated with neck pain, but these studies just show an association or correlation, no causation.
+There are a few studies that concluded forward head posture or text neck syndrome is associated with neck pain, but these studies just show an association or correlation, no causation.
 For example, a 2014 Portuguese study that was published in the Brazilian Journal of Physical Therapy stated, “68% and 58% of the adolescents revealed anteriorization of the head and protraction of the shoulder, respectively.
 The subjects with neck pain had a more forward head posture.
-Sex was also found to have an important effect on posture and neck pain, with girls revealing a lower cervical angle and more neck pain.”
+Gender was also found to have an important effect on posture and neck pain, with girls revealing a lower cervical angle and more neck pain.”
 (11)

 If we accept the conclusion at face value and skip the methodology and results, we misguide ourselves into thinking that neck posture matters a lot.
-But not really.
 First, this study only suggests an association, but this association is only as strong as how the experiment was conducted.
-If we look at the bar graph in the full paper, we find that the researchers were only examining students with neck pain.
-If they were to randomly examine an equal number of students — age and gender matched — the study may (or may not) tell a very different story.
-Also, association does not imply causation.
+Also, the researchers were only examining students with neck pain.
+Without a control group, no good establish can be made about the association between neck posture and pain.
+If they were to randomly examine an equal number of students — age and gender matched — the study may tell a different story.

-Another study from Tehran, Iran, had a pretty good setup that compared symptomatic and asymptomatic office workers.
-Their finding showed that asymptomatic workers spent fewer hours working at a computer than their symptomatic coworkers, and those with neck pain had “a poorer posture of cervical and thoracic spine during working time.”
+Another study from Tehran, Iran, compared symptomatic and asymptomatic office workers.
+They found asymptomatic workers spent fewer hours working at a computer than their symptomatic coworkers, and those with neck pain had “a poorer posture of cervical and thoracic spine during working time.”
 (12)

 While this may indicate that there is a relevant association between neck posture and neck pain, we don’t know whether the subjects’ pain is caused by forward head posture or the posture is a result of pain adaptation.
 The authors acknowledged that there are stress and other psychological factors may contribute to symptomatic workers due to workload and longer hours at the computer, which may be further investigated in future studies.